Best Interest of the Child

 While the standard possession schedule can seem confusing and appear at first glance to heavily favor one parent, a step back reveals how the schedule unfolds over the course of multiple years.
 Most parents come to realize the schedule is designed to reduce confusion, provide a sense of stability and consistency, distribute quality time evenly, and ensure that each parent maintains frequent and continuous contact with their kids.

 Whether you are a parent on the cusp of divorce or through a divorce and in need of modification to a possession schedule, knowing where to turn and what questions to ask makes all the difference.
-Talk to one of the experienced family lawyers at Hance Law Group to ensure that you receive the information you need to accomplish your specific goals.
+Contact us and talk to one of the experienced Dallas family lawyers at Hance Law Group to ensure that you receive the information you need to accomplish your specific goals.